axocomm/lambda.codes/resources/pages/about/experience.md

 ### Picwell (present)

 At Picwell, I perform feature development and help out with DevOps for our Medicare plan recommendation platform.
-This involves extensive work in Python (most notably Flask and Pandas) as well as with Chef and AWS.
-Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP and non-AEP API traffic, creating a tool and library for quick querying and retrieval of logs stored in Elasticsearch, and implementing a load testing solution using [Gatling](https://gatling.io/) which was subsequently used to evaluate API performance under various conditions.
+This primarily involves writing Python (most notably Flask and Pandas), Go, and Scala as well as working with Chef, AWS, and Jenkins.

+Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP and non-AEP API traffic, creating a CLI tool and library for quick querying and retrieval of logs stored in Elasticsearch, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/), which was subsequently used to evaluate service performance under various conditions.

 ### ProTech Internet Group (present)